bbaillif/genbench3d/README.md

 pip install -e . # install genbench3d in current environment
 ```

-Before using GenBench3D, you must hange the paths of the different data sources and executable in the config/default.yaml (or copy/paste this file and change it accordingly)
+Before using GenBench3D, you must define a source of reference 3D data to be used by the Validity3D metric.
+The current options are:

-For the reference data, we used the CSD Drug subset in our work, that can be found [here](https://ars.els-cdn.com/content/image/1-s2.0-S0022354918308104-mmc2.zip) along with the CSD Python API to query the September 2023 release of the CSD, but you can use any list of molecules you want.

-If you don't have access to CSD data, we recommend using the publicly available LigBoundConf PDB subset (minimized version) that can be downloaded from [here](https://pubs.acs.org/doi/suppl/10.1021/acs.jcim.0c01197/suppl_file/ci0c01197_si_002.zip)
+- LigBoundConf PDB subset (minimized version): Publicly available, download [here](https://pubs.acs.org/doi/suppl/10.1021/acs.jcim.0c01197/suppl_file/ci0c01197_si_002.zip).
+Then, set its path in the data/ligboundconf_path in the config/default.yaml file
+- CSD Drug: Used in our manuscript, requires access to the CSD data and [CSD Python API](https://downloads.ccdc.cam.ac.uk/documentation/API/).
+You can download the drug subset [here](https://ars.els-cdn.com/content/image/1-s2.0-S0022354918308104-mmc2.zip)
+- MolList: Any RDKit molecule list you want; Just have a name for it !
+See the Scripting section.

+If you plan to compare generated molecules to training molecules for models benchmarked in our work, you need to download CrossDocked:
 The original CrossDocked v1.1 dataset can be downloaded from [here](http://bits.csb.pitt.edu/files/crossdock2020/) (make sure you have enough space because there are a lot of files), while the processed CrossDocked dataset (extracting pockets and ligands only for RMSD < 1A) used in e.g. Pocket2Mol can be downloaded [here](https://drive.google.com/drive/folders/1CzwxmTpjbrt83z_wBzcQncq84OVDPurM).

 You can run the convert_crossdocked_split.py script with another conda environment you own that has pytorch installed to transform the datasplit (in .pt pickle format containing torch objects) to a .p format without torch object to be run with minimal dependancies with the provided genbench3d environment.

+Finally, change the paths of the different data sources and executable in the config/default.yaml (or copy/paste this file and change it accordingly)

 ## Basic Usage